 Meria is a two-product cream brand made in Charlevoix, Michigan.
 One cream for skin.
 One cream for hair.
 Both 4 ounces.
-Both built from a 54% aloe-vera base, not water.
+Both built on an aloe-vera base, not water — the hair cream at a published, weighed 38%.
 Both naming every ingredient on the label, in order of concentration, in plain English.
 The label is the brand.

 The category Meria competes in is built on information asymmetry: $200 to $700 creams whose first ingredient is water and whose second is a synthetic emollient.
 Meria’s bet is that this asymmetry is breaking.
 A generation that reads INCI lists, scans ingredient apps, and refuses sunscreens with octinoxate is now ready to refuse a moisturizer that is mostly seawater and silicone.